saebekassebil/teoria/README.md

  - Returns this note's degree in a given scale (TeoriaScale).
 For example a `D` in a C major scale will return `2` as it is the second degree of that scale.
- If however the note *isn't* a part of the scale, the degree returned will be `0`, meaning that the degree doesn't exists.
-This allows this method to be both a scale degree index finder *and* a "isNoteInScale" method.
+ If however the note *isn't* a part of the scale, the degree returned will be `0`, meaning that the degree doesn't exist.
+This allows this method to be both a scale degree index finder *and* an "isNoteInScale" method.

 *scale* - An instance of `TeoriaScale` which is the context of the degree measuring